There may be many solid reasons why you think you should consider a website redesign; however, sometimes it’s better to keep things the same.

 When it comes to SEO, it’s important to remember that it encompasses different professions.
 For example, you’ll need copywriting experience to generate original, quality content, a background in understanding the analytic side of things to maintain the success and relevance of your website, and expertise in marketing to understand how to strategize in order to reach your target audience.

 The good news is that most local businesses don’t need to do anything to their site for SEO purposes.
 Google treats local searches differently than non-geography bound searches (“plumbers near me” v “how to fix a leaky sink”).
 If you want to get local traffic, your website has less to do with getting results as your Google Business Profile does.
-Making sure your Google Business Profile is categorized correctly, has the correct info on it, and you have several 5-star reviews is a vital tactic to rank highly for local searches.
+Making sure your Google Business Profile is categorized correctly, has the correct info on it, and has several 5-star reviews is a vital tactic to rank highly for local searches.
 For most local businesses, having a blog isn’t going to help you get local searches… no one in your town wants to read the local plumber’s article about cleaning a drain.

-However there are some instances where improvements to your site can help your SEO ranking.
+However, there are some instances where improvements to your site can help your SEO ranking.
 These involve:

 - Page load times